 She is the owner of New River Mountain Guides, but these days she’s based in Las Vegas, NV where she works as a full time guide in Red Rock.
 She’s climbed all over the United States at many major climbing destinations, plus Europe and was instrumental in establishing El Potrero Chico, Mexico.
 She loves to discover new climbing areas, establish first ascents and going on adventures.

-Elaina is an AMGA Certified Rock Guide, Assistant Alpine Guide, and is one of the few female providers for the AMGA Single Pitch Instructor discipline.
+Elaina is an AMGA Certified Rock Guide, Assistant Alpine Guide, and is one of the few female providers for the AMGA Single Pitch Instructor Trainer.
 She is also a Warrior’s Way Trainer, which is mental training for climbing and has taught the method to others since 2004.

 In 2001 she was awarded the Sharp End Award by for her outstanding contribution to climbers’ advocacy.
 Over the years she has organized many climber events, most currently she manages the athlete clinics for the American Alpine Club’s Craggin’ Classic at the New River Gorge.